DhyansProjects/Storm-Kafka-Cluster/README.md

 by clicking on the download as zip button on the right .. or git clone the http url you see in the top .

+1) Install ansible ..
+I used brew for this..
+2) Install Vagrant .

 I have below plugins installed

 Plugin installation command :